MicrosoftLearning/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 ## Explore code-generation

 The **text-davinci** model you deployed is a good general model that can handle most tasks well.
-However, in some cases it is better to choose a model that is optimized for a specific kind of task.
+However, in some cases it's better to choose a model that is optimized for a specific kind of task.
 For example, Azure openAI models can be used to generate computer code rather than natural language text, and some models have been optimized for that task.

 1. In Azure OpenAI Studio, view the **Models** page; which lists all of the available models in your Azure OpenAI service resource.
 2. Select the **code-davinci-002** model and use the **Deploy model** button to deploy it with the deployment name **code-davinci**.
-3. After deployment is complete, in Azure OpenAI Studio, view the **Deployments** page; which lists the models you have deployed.
+3. After deployment is complete, in Azure OpenAI Studio, view the **Deployments** page; which lists the models you've deployed.
 4. Select the **code-davinci** model deployment and use the **Open in Playground** button to open it in the playground.
 5. In the **GPT-3 Playground** page, ensure your **code-davinci** deployment is selected and then in the **Examples** list, select **Natural language to SQL**.

-    The natural language to SQL sample prompt provides detals of tables in a database, and a description of the query that is required followed by the `SELECT` keyword.
+    The natural language to SQL sample prompt provides details of tables in a database, and a description of the query that is required followed by the `SELECT` keyword.
 The intention is for the model to complete the `SELECT` statement to create a query that satisfies the requirement.

 6. Use the **Generate** button to submit the prompt to the model and retrieve a response, which consists of a SQL `SELECT` query.
 7. Replace the entire prompt and response with the following new prompt: